Marcus Insights

 To ensure equipment reliability and reduce downtime, introduce Total Productive Maintenance (TPM) strategies.
 TPM involves comprehensive maintenance programs that focus on proactive and preventive maintenance to maximize the operational efficiency of equipment.

 It requires the participation of all employees from operators to maintenance personnel.
 Implementing TPM will help in early identification and resolution of potential equipment failures, improving equipment effectiveness (OEE), and extending the life of machinery.
-In a food and beverage manufacturing environment, TPM is also critical to ensuring consistency in product quality and compliance with Food Safety regulations.
+In a food and beverage manufacturing environment, TPM is also critical to ensuring consistency in product quality and compliance with food safety regulations.
 Maintenance activities should be closely aligned with production schedules to minimize impact on production while still maintaining the rigor of the TPM program.

 Are you familiar with Flevy?
 We are you shortcut to immediate value.

-Flevy provides business best practices—the same as those produced by top-tier consulting firms and used by Fortune 100 companies.
+Flevy provides professional business documents—the same as those produced by top-tier consulting firms and used by Fortune 100 companies.
 Our best practice business frameworks, financial models, and templates are of the same caliber as those produced by top-tier management consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture.
 Most were developed by seasoned executives and consultants with 20+ years of experience.

 Trusted by over 10,000+ Client Organizations

-Since 2012, we have provided best practices to over 10,000 businesses and organizations of all sizes, from startups and small businesses to the Fortune 100, in over 130 countries.
+Since 2012, we have provided business templates to over 10,000 businesses and organizations of all sizes, from startups and small businesses to the Fortune 100, in over 130 countries.

 AT&T GE Cisco Intel IBM Coke Dell Toyota HP Nike Samsung Microsoft Astrazeneca JP Morgan KPMG Walgreens Walmart 3M Kaiser Oracle SAP Google E&Y Volvo Bosch Merck Fedex Shell Amgen Eli Lilly Roche AIG Abbott Amazon PwC T-Mobile Broadcom Bayer Pearson Titleist ConEd Pfizer NTT Data Schwab